telent/speckled/README.md

 inferred: any operator that requires a solution sequence will wrap its argument in one if it isn't already

-2. the `SELECT` clause in a SPARQL query serves dual duty: first as a solution sequence modifier which narrows the result sequence by removing some of the variables from it (in relational algebra we would describe this as a "projection" or "restriction"), and second to indicate the form of the result to the SPARQL processor - that we want to know the values of the variables (as opposed to, e.g. whether a solution exists (`ASK`) or a new set of triples that use them (`CONSTRUCT`)).
-In Speckled we separate these two roles: we use `project` for the "Projection" operator that narrows the solution sequence, and then we use `select` to indicate the result format.
+2. you can omit `project` if you don't want to restrict the variables returned, and if you omit the operator to specify the top level form type (`select`, `construct`, `ask`, `insert` ...) then it will assume that you wanted a `SELECT`.
+So you can write simple queries much more

-3. following on from point 2, you can omit `project` if you don't want to restrict the variables returned, and if you omit the operator to specify the top level form type (`select`, `construct`, `ask`, `insert` ...) then it will assume that you wanted a `SELECT`.
-So you can write simple queries much more concisely: e.g.
+concisely: e.g.

 ```
      (->string